Updated: May 24

 Katina is a soft and breezy dress, and never has this been more true than in this version made with knit.
 We show you the few minor modifications necessary in this tutorial.
 Melissa teaches in this video.
-See below for all the details and a printable PDF with instructions.

 General Knit Sewing Instructions

 1. Always wash and dry fabric in the way that the garment will be washed and dried once it is being worn.
 Knit fabrics do shrink much more than wovens.

 2. Always use a jersey or stretch machine needle.
 Twin needles also come in stretch and add a nice finishing touch to topstitching.
 A stretch twin needle with 2.5mm width between the needles was used on this garment.

 3. Most “straight” stitching is done with a narrow zig-zag.
 A stitch width of 0.5 and a length of 2.5 was used on this garment for construction.

 4. Take care when ironing that you press with and up-and-down motion rather than dragging the iron over the fabric.
 Use a gentle hand as you handle and stitch using knits.
 The goal is for the fabric not to distort as it is stitched or ironed.

 1. Interface both pieces of the front and back yokes and all pieces of the shoulder straps (8 pieces total).
 To avoid stretching it is best to iron interfacing to a block of fabric large enough to fit the pieces, and then cut out the fabric.
 Transfer all pattern markings to pieces after they are cut out.